SAP/sap-btp-service-operator/README.md

 ### Limitations

-Automatic credential rotation cannot be enabled fora backup `ServiceBinding` marked with the `services.cloud.sap.com/stale` label.
+Automatic credential rotation cannot be enabled for a backup `ServiceBinding` marked with the `services.cloud.sap.com/stale` label.

 ### Further Information